 Before you get started assembling the SSD, you should mark the locations that the rubber bands will go on each rod.
 To find these locations, first pick an amount of each rod that will extend past each vertex for security of the connections.
 For example, I used 18-inch rods, so I chose that the rods would extend 1/2 inch past each vertex.
 If you are making a larger version, you’d want to pick something longer; if you are making a smaller SSD, I wouldn’t go much below 1/2 inch because the vertex connections might start slipping apart too easily.

 Subtract twice the amount you are leaving at the vertices from the length of the rods to get the distance between the vertices.
 In my case, that’s 18 – 2×(1/2) = 17 inches.
 Now multiply this value by 2/(3+√5); for 17 inches, this gives about 6.49 inches.
-(Hopefully I will get a chance to write a MathStream post that explains this calculation.)
+(See the MathStream post that explains this calculation.)
 Finally add back in the amount you’re leaving at the vertices; this step gives me 6.99 inches, which we should of course round to 7 inches.
 That’s the distance you want to mark on the rods from each end (two marks per rod).
 With my 18-inch rods, I just lay them next to a ruler and mark at 7 and 11 inches.

 Ok, now all is ready for construction.
 The basic step you’ll be doing over and over is placing two rods side-by-side and putting a rubber band around both of them and sliding it down to the first mark on the rods.